Baidya: Gupta Bengal (c. 400 C.E. - 550 C.E.)

 Sedentary agrarian societies had formed in western regions of Bengal by c.
-1000 BCE..
-The growth of states were roughly simultaneous with the rise of the Guptas and by then, cultural contacts with N. India was gradually flourishing.
+1000 BCE.
+The growth of states were roughly simultaneous with the rise of the Gupta Empire and by then, cultural contacts with North India were gradually flourishing.
 Written records predating the Guptas do not survive.

 Copper Plate Inscriptions from the Gupta Era point to a complex society with different professional classes having little socioeconomic homogeneity.
 Many of these classes had their own hierarchies corresponding to differential geospatial levels or economic conditions but there exists no evidence of inter-class hierarchy; rather, there were frequent collaborations at the local levels in bureaucratic affairs.
 It does not appear that varna played any role in the society — the Brahmins were the only group to be referred to by their caste-identity and were revered but still classed as one among the peasant landholder class.

 One Gunaighar Inscription, dated to Vainyagupta (507 C.E.), demarcated agricultural tracts that were to be collectively owned by Baidyas.
-In tune with the understanding of Bengal under the Guptas, the reference was, in all likelihood, to the profession of physicians who probably drew people from various varnas including Brahmins.
+The reference was, in all likelihood, to the profession of physicians who probably drew people from various varnas including Brahmins.